MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Register-PSSessionConfiguration.md

 Required: False
 Position: Named
 Default value: Current directory
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -AssemblyName
-Specifies the name of an assembly file \(*.dll\) in which the configuration type is defined.
+Specifies the name of an assembly file (*.dll) in which the configuration type is defined.
 You can specify the path to the .dll in this parameter or in the value of the ApplicationBase parameter.

 This parameter is required when the ConfigurationTypeName parameter is specified.